NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 set foo value2 nx
 ```

-Assuming that foo has not been sett elsewhere it will return `(interger) 1` witch in this case is equal to `True` in
+Assuming that foo has not been set elsewhere it will return `(interger) 1` witch in this case is equal to `True` in
 javascript.

 *Note:*